Happy New Year.

 Down on the farm our guinea pigs are always popular, they are so cute…..

 And we have lots of goats in the interactive animal barn

 Trenches through the Ages…

-In conjunction with Oswestry Town Museum we have opened a brand new exhibition of ‘Trenches through the Ages’ where you can journey through the wars to see the different types of trench warfare from WW1 to present day over ground trenches
+In conjunction with Oswestry Town Museum we have opened an exhibition of replica ‘WW1Trenches’ where you can journey through the extensive trench system to get a feel of the nature of this type of Warfare

 Seen here is Mark Hignett from Oswestry Town Museum whose foresight got this wonderful ‘Shropshire Remembers’ project underway and he is responsible for building the vast labyrinth of trenches which are a representative example of the types of trenches from both World Wars and modern bastion cage walls of more recent conflicts.